180172/Web_Pages_Configuration/README.md

 ```bash
 vim index.html
 ```
-* Add the content that should be displayed in website
+* Add the content that should be displayed on the website.

 ```html
 <style>